graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {subscriptionType} be the root Subscription type in {schema}.
 - Assert: {subscriptionType} is an Object type.
 - Let {selectionSet} be the top level Selection Set in {subscription}.
+- Let {fieldsByTarget} be the result of calling {AnalyzeSelectionSet(subscriptionType, selectionSet, variableValues)}.
+- Let {groupedFieldSet} be the first entry in {fieldsByTarget}.
-- Let {data} be the result of running {ExecuteSelectionSet(selectionSet, subscriptionType, initialValue, variableValues)} _normally_ (allowing parallelization).
+- Let {data} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, subscriptionType, initialValue, variableValues)} _normally_ (allowing parallelization).
-- Let {errors} be the list of all _field error_ raised while executing the selection set.
+- Let {errors} be the list of all _field error_ raised while executing the {groupedFieldSet}.
 - Return an unordered map containing {data} and {errors}.

 Note: The {ExecuteSubscriptionEvent()} algorithm is intentionally similar to {ExecuteQuery()} since this is how each event result is produced.
+Incremental delivery, however, is not supported within ExecuteSubscriptionEvent.

 #### Unsubscribe